Our LinkedIn Contacts Network is the second pillar of Linkedin, after our personal profile.

 But would you go to a networking meeting and refuse to talk to anyone you didn’t previously know?
 Probably not.

-So, it’s worth developing some criteria to decide which invitations to accept, such as:
+So, it’s worth developing some criteria to decide which invitations and people to accept into our Linkedin Contacts Network, such as:

 - is the invitation personalised – is there a message with a valid reason given?